-As a King's College student, I acknowledge that I have read and understand the College's Academic Integrity integrity of or ur College community.
-I promise to maintain n with others and I expect the same high standards from / / Print t) 0 , integrity of our College community.
-In with others, and I expect the same / Print
+As a King's College student, I acknowledge that I have read and understand the College's Academic Integrity Policy.
+Further, I pledge to value my education and the integrity of our College community.
+I promise to maintain high academic standards in my own work and interaction with others, and I expect the same high standards from every other member of our academic community.